blckmn/SimpleRabbit/RabbitMQ server/Readme.md

 the --name atribute is optional, however will be helpful in restarting the rabbit instance

+## Usage

+The rabbitmq local server can be accessed by navigating to localhost:15672 in browser with username "guest" and password "guest"

 ## Shutdown

 To stop the rabbit service, run the following